STARTING POINT: An idea

 NADA – New Animal Drug Application

 The key to a smooth journey to drug approval is open and early communication between the drug sponsor and CVM.
-The drug sponsor initiates this communication by contacting ONADE to open an INAD file, discuss ADUFA fees, and discuss the development plan for the new animal drug.
-The sponsor may contact ONADE simply to share scientific information about a new animal drug.
+The drug sponsor starts this communication by contacting ONADE to open an INAD file, discuss ADUFA fees, and discuss the development plan for the new animal drug.
+The sponsor may first contact ONADE simply to talk about the best ways to share scientific information about a promising new animal drug.

 - Shipping the investigational drug from state to state or to a location outside the United States so it can be used in studies.
 The sponsor must meet certain legal requirements to ship the investigational drug; and

-ADUFA stands for the Animal Drug User Fee Act of 2003.
-Under ADUFA, drug sponsors must pay CVM a “user fee” to review each NADA.
-A similar “user fee” system was created in 1992 for drug sponsors that make and sell drugs for people.
+ADUFA stands for the Animal Drug User Fee Act.
+Originally passed in 2003, ADUFA authorizes CVM to collect fees from drug sponsors to support the center’s review of animal drugs.
+A similar “user fee” system was created in 1992 for drugs for people.
 Learn more about ADUFA by visiting the following website: http://www.fda.gov/ForIndustry/UserFees/AnimalDrugUserFeeActADUFA/default.htm.

 A development plan discussion is usually held early in the drug approval process.
 As part of the development plan, ONADE and the drug sponsor discuss, and generally agree on, the information needed to get the drug approved, including the number and types of studies that may be required and the overall design of each study.